Configure flow execution

 You can define setup scripts that run before your flow executes.
 This is useful for installing dependencies, configuring environments, or performing any necessary initialization.

-To add setup scripts, add the following to your agent-config.yml file:
+To add setup scripts, in the agent-config.yml file, add the following commands:

 setup_script: